soffgrupp6/assignment4/README.md

 #### Optional (point 4):

-The patch is clean and formatted according to the the specified code standard of the repository.
+The patch is clean and formatted according to the specified code standard of the repository, and so does not add any unnecessary whitespace changes.
 We also took effort in making the tests formatted like other tests in the repository.
+No extraneous output or debug output is included in the code.

 #### Optional (point 5):

 The patch passes all automated checks and is considered for acceptance.

+Link here:

 ## Test results